gebirgslok/RebrickableSharp/README.md

 - New method on *IRebrickableClient*: **GetColorsAsync**.
 Returns a color list.
 - New method on *IRebrickableClient*: **GetColorAsync**.
 Returns a specific color.
 - New method on *IRebrickableClient*: **GetPartsAsync**.
 Returns a part list with various filter options.
+- New method on *IRebrickableClient*: **FindPartByBricklinkIdAsync**.
+Find a part by its BrickLink ID.
 - New method on *IRebrickableClient*: **GetElementAsync**.
 Returns a specific element.

 ## Get Started